Internship-BVoc/Amazon-User-Review-Analysis-with-UI/UI/readme.md

 Now, open the webpage.py in a python compiler, and just run it, it will give you a link copy that and open it in any browser.

-Finally, so see the what our webpage looks like.
+Finally, this what our webpage looks like.

 ![](web.JPG)